 There are different ways to set up a refugium and the contents of it will depend on your tank’s needs.
 They can be incorporated into your sump system or added to the aquarium as a separate tank.

 If you don’t have a sump system, hang on refugiums are a popular option.

-Macroalgae is very effective in controlling nutrients and improving overall water quality.
+Macroalgae are very effective in controlling nutrients and improving overall water quality.
 Refugiums are effective in reducing phosphate levels when using certain macroalgae like chaetomorpha.

 Refugiums also provide extra space to add biological filter media where beneficial bacteria can grow and populate.
 Using sand in a refugium can also be very effective.

-Refugiums are not a neccessary part of a saltwater tank and while they are recommended, they are not required.
-They don’t serve as an alternative to having a protein skimmer but they will certainly help to maintain the desired water quality of your reef tank.
+Refugiums are not a necessary part of a saltwater tank and while they are recommended, they are not required.
+They don’t serve as a substitute for having a protein skimmer, but they will certainly help to keep your reef tank’s water quality good.

 Use a media reactor

-Media reactors are a common piece of equipment on saltwater tanks and are generally used to control or maintain certain water parameters like phosphate and nitrate.
+Media reactors are a common piece of equipment on saltwater tanks.
+They are generally used to control or maintain certain water parameters like phosphate and nitrate.

 Using a media reactor is not a requirement to have a healthy saltwater tank.
 But they sure are helpful.
 They are easy to implement on any tank and are an affordable way to improve the overall health of the tank.

-Certain media can be used inside of the reactor which is basically a filter device that holds the media.
-You can decide on the media type to use based on your tanks needs.
+Certain media can be used inside the reactor, which is basically a filter device that holds the media.
+You can decide on the media type to use based on your tank needs.